 - Davao Museum

-Davao Museum culturally-inspired artwork and vintage maps are your thing, the Davao Museum is for you.
+Davao Museum, If culturally-inspired artwork and vintage maps are your thing, then the Davao Museum is for you.
 This two-story building located inside Insular Village in Lanang is quite bigger than Museo Dabawenyo so dedicate at least an hour to touring this amazing space.
 Focusing on cultural minorities within the Philippines, you’ll get a glimpse into their cultures with a large collection of artwork and memorabilia.

 - Museo Dabawenyo